hangxie/parquet-tools/USAGE.md

 #### HTTP Endpoint

-`parquet-tools` supoorts URI with `http` or `https` scheme, the remote server needs to support [Range header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Range), particularly with unit of `bytes`.
+`parquet-tools` supports URI with `http` or `https` scheme, the remote server needs to support [Range header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Range), particularly with unit of `bytes`.

 HTTP endpoint does not support write operation so it cannot be used as destination of `import` command.